awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 1. Under **Events**, select one or more events\.

-   For a listing of the event types, see [Event Notification Types](#enable-event-notifications-types)\.
+   For a listing of the event types, see [Event notification types](#enable-event-notifications-types)\.
 ![\[Console screenshot showing the list of available events.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/events-add-event-types.png)

 1. To filter event notifications by a prefix or suffix, enter a **Prefix** or a **Suffix**\.